CAKE-DRI/CAKE-DRI.github.io/_pages/involved.md

 ---

+We’re excited to welcome new contributors!
+Whether you’re an expert or just getting started, looking for help or offering solutions, sharing events or opportunities, or simply wanting to support others — there are plenty of ways to get involved.

 {% include feature_row %}

-We are excited to welcome new contributors to our project!
-Whether you're:

-* An expert in your field or a complete newbie to DRI,
-* Seeking help on a tricky problem or have experience solving tricky problems,
-* Are interested in getting involved with a friendly and welcoming community,
-* Have events or opportunities you want to advertise,
-* Simply want to help others,

-There are many ways to get involved and share your knowledgeI Here’s how you can contribute:

----

-## 1. Contribute to this website

-We want to make this website a one-stop resource for the DRI community.
-Help us to make it easy to discover what is going on in our diverse and busy community!
-There are many ways you can help:
+CAKE is here to help the DRI community share knowledge and discover what’s happening across our diverse and busy community!
+Here’s how you can help:

-- **Add your project**: If you have a project you'd like to share with the community, add it to our list.
-This helps us signpost important work within the community.
-- **Advertise your events**: Have upcoming events or training opportunities?
-Share them on our site!
-This way, you can connect with more people, increase event attendance, and expand the benefits of your events.
-- **Share your knowledge**: Contribute to our resources hub by sharing guides, tutorials, and valuable resources.
-This will help others learn and benefit from your expertise.

-### How?
-We welcome all kinds of contributions from the community.
-Whether it's adding new content, fixing existing issues, or sharing new resources, your contributions help make this project better for everyone.
+* Join the community → meet us at [events](/events/), jump into conversations on Slack, and help shape the discussion
+* Showcase your work → highlight your [projects](/landscape/), advertise upcoming [events or training opportunities](/events), or post [updates](/news/) to our blog
+* Build up the knowledge base → contribute guides, tutorials, and resources to [CAKEbox](https://cake-dri.github.io/CAKEbox/) so others can learn from your expertise
+* Spread the word → write a [blog](/news/), share (soon!) on social media, and invite your colleagues to get involved

-**Check out our [GitHub repository](https://github.com/CAKE-DRI/cake.github.io) for detailed instructions on how to fork, clone, and submit your contributions.**
+Check out our **[GitHub repository](https://github.com/CAKE-DRI/cake.github.io)** for instructions on how to add to the CAKE website.

----

-## 2. Join Our Community

-We believe in building an inclusive, friendly community.
-If you're looking to connect with others, share ideas, or get involved in discussions, here are some ways to engage:

-- **Coming soon!
-Join our chat**: We are planning to use Slack for real-time conversations.
-Soon, you will be able to join our community and participate in discussions!
-- **Attend our events**: Keep an eye on our events page to see if we’re hosting webinars, meetups, or hackathons.
-These are great opportunities to meet like-minded people and learn more about what we do.
-- **Follow us on social media**: Stay updated on our progress and spread the word by following us on social media.
-We regularly post about new developments, releases, and community events. **Coming soon!**

----

-## 3. Spread the Word

-You don’t need to be a developer to help us.
-Sharing your events, promoting our work, and telling others about our project are all incredibly valuable contributions.
-Help us expand our reach and make a bigger impact!

-- **Tell your friends**: Share the project with your friends, colleagues, and anyone who might be interested.
-- **Write a blog post**: Write about our project on your blog or social media.
-- **Give us a shoutout**: Mention us on social media!

----

 ### Code of Conduct

-To ensure a welcoming and inclusive environment, we ask that all contributors and community members follow our [Code of Conduct](/code-of-conduct/).
+To ensure a welcoming and inclusive environment, we ask that all contributors and community members follow our [Code of Conduct](https://www.cake.ac.uk/CAKEbox/code-of-conduct/).
 It’s important that we all adhere to these guidelines to keep our space safe and friendly.

----

-We’re excited to have you join us and look forward to seeing your contributions!
-If you have any questions, don't hesitate to reach out via our [Contact Us page](/contact-us/).
+If you have any questions, please don't hesitate to get in touch via our [Contact Us](/contact-us/) page.